 The iconic Start menu has moved for Windows 11, and is now in the bottom-middle of the screen instead of the bottom-left.
 What the menu does has also changed.

 For decades, it’s essentially been a list of programs, utilities and folders.
 In Windows 11 it will be a lot smarter, showing recently and frequently used programs and files.
 This should mean you can find what you’re looking for more quickly.

 Widgets first appeared way back in 2006 with Windows Vista, but have been missing in any useful form since 2012’s Windows 8.
-They’re back, with tools such as news, weather, stock prices and a calendar all available.
+Now they’re back, with widgets for news, weather, stock prices, your calendar and more.

-These slide in from the side of the screen so you can get the information you need without having to minimise other things you’re doing.
+The widgets slide in from the side of the screen, so you can get the information you need without having to minimise other things you’re doing.

-It also now allows for groups of windows.
-So instead of having to open them, one by one, you select the group and they will all come back into focus.
+It also now lets you group windows.
+So instead of having to open them one by one, you can select the group and they will all come back into focus.

-The app store is having a complete overhaul.
-This should mean the number of programs available increases dramatically, all being well.
+The Microsoft Store is having a complete overhaul.
+This should mean the number of programs available increases dramatically.

 Before, only very specific types of apps developed in a particular way were available from within the Store.
 But with the new version, apps that you’d previously have to download from a website should start to become easier to find.

 What’s more, Windows users can now gain access to Android apps.
 This will be done via a partnership with Amazon, which will make apps on its own app store available for Windows users.
-It’s not exactly clear how this will work yet, but it should mean an even greater variety of apps are available on Windows.
+It’s not clear exactly how this will work yet as the feature wasn’t ready for the launch day of Windows 11, but when it does launch it should mean an even greater variety of apps are available on Windows.

 What’s not new?